 Rainwater fittings

 Repair category 2

-Notes There is some evidence of corrosion which may result in leakage.
+Notes There is evidence of corrosion which may result in leakage.

 Main walls

-Repair category 1
+Repair category 2

-Notes The main outer walls of the property generally appeared in fair order consistent with age.
+Notes The stonework generally appeared in fair condition commensurate with age although some weathering/erosion evident.

 Windows, external doors and joinery

-Repair category 2
+Repair category 1

 Notes These generally appeared in fair order consistent with age.
+Typical weathering evident to external surrounds to timber windows.
 Windows can be problematic and over time the operation of the windows can be affected and opening mechanisms damaged.
 It is therefore likely that maintenance/ repair will be required as part of an ongoing maintenance programme.
-Some general maintenance/repairs required in particular to sash and case timber windows.

 External decorations

 Repair category 1

-Notes The external decorations are generally in fair/ good order.
+Notes The external decorations are generally in fair order.
 Regular repainting will be required if these areas are to be maintained in satisfactory condition.